 - South Dakota

 Not having a public option in your state doesn’t mean you are unable to enroll your student in an online program, there are plenty of private online school programs that are offered in all fifty states.
-Tuition for these programs varies based on the school, so you will have to inquire with your school of interest in order to determine exact pricing.
+Tuition for these programs varies based on the school, so you will have to inquire with your school of interest in order to determine the exact pricing.

 Many online schools still plan field trips and other fun activities for their students.
 While optional, these are great socialization opportunities for your student.
 If you plan on having your student attend school events like these, there will likely be additional costs.